Share this Post

 A stride is a peak in your acceleration of high intensity; it lasts for a short, specific period of time (usually between 10 to 30 seconds.)

-However, “high intensity” doesn’t mean that you should run a stride at your maximum speed.
-To understand why not, let’s first walk through the “why” of doing a stride.
-Basically, the whole point of these peaks of intensity is so that our body, legs and heart are stimulated.
+Basically, the whole point of these intensity peaks is so that our body, legs, and heart are stimulated.
 This gives us a ton of benefits: strides are great for improving our efficiency as a runner; “waking up” our systems before a race or intense workout; and improving our power when it comes to getting to our fastest speed faster.
-Plus, strides are a really simple element to tack on to any kind of training that we’re doing.

 When you train with Vert.run, we’ll have you do strides in your workouts.
 But we focus on making them doable; the strides’ duration and intensity will increase incrementally.
 Your form will improve over time, and you’ll build an aerobic and physical base…which will leave you feeling stronger when you do strides the next week.